exist2021/quartz/content/Why Write.md

 > In this essay, I urge good writers or those who love writing to start or keep writing.

-# Here are my reasons why the written word is the best form of media to create lasting change in readers.
+# Here are my reasons why the written word is the best form of media

 ## Easy Searchability